crescojeff/CoordinateCenterMass/README.md

 # CoordinateCenterMass
-Calculates the central coordinate of a given point cloud
+Calculates the central coordinate of a given geographical point cloud